BenLangmead/bowtie/MANUAL.markdown

 any reported alignments.
 As always, the [`--un`], [`--max`] and [`--al`] parameters print reads exactly as they appeared in the input file.

+### Paired-end colorspace alignment

+Like other platforms, SOLiD supports generation of paired-end reads.
+However, SOLiD paired-end data comes with a caveat: in SOLiD-generated read files, some mates may not actually have corresponding mates in the other file.
+To be handled properly by Bowtie, SOLiD paired-end output must first be converted to `.csfastq` files with unpaired mates omitted.
+This can be accomplished using, for example, [Galaxy]'s conversion tool (click "NGS: QC and manipulation", then "SOLiD-to-FASTQ" in the left-hand sidebar).

 [Principles of Di-Base Sequencing]: http://tinyurl.com/ygnb2gn
 [Decoding colorspace alignments]: #decoding-colorspace-alignments
 [BWA paper]: http://bioinformatics.oxfordjournals.org/cgi/content/abstract/25/14/1754